eisental/RedstoneChips/howto.md

 Preference keys
 ---------------
+To change any of the preferences while playing, you can use the /rcprefs command.
+All values are stored in <craftbukkit folder>/plugins/RedstoneChips/preferences.yml.

 ##### Block types - these can be any material name or id.
 - `inputBlockType` - Sets the input indicator block material (`IRON_BLOCK` by default).
 - `outputBlockType` - Sets the output indicator block material (`GOLD_BLOCK` by default).
 - `interfaceBlockType` - Sets the interface indicator block material (`LAPIS_BLOCK` by default).

 To add specific data values use `<material name/id>:<data value>` such as `wood:2` for example for birch wood.
-Using specific wool colors is also possible.
-For example Use `wool:yellow` for, well, yellow wool.
+Using specific wool colors is also possible, `wool:yellow` for example.

 ##### Message colors - these can be any chat color name.
 - `infoColor` - Color of info messages (`GREEN` by default)